ayrna/orca-python/README.md

 # Installing ORCA

 ORCA has been developed and tested in GNU/Linux systems.
-It has been tested with Python 2.7.13.
+It has been tested with Python 2.7.13 and Python 3.5.3.

 ## Installation Requirements